Forecasting Programs with Microsoft Project 2016/2019/2021 - self-paced course

 About This Course

-What to do when you have 500 handoffs between 15 subprojects in a 10,000 task program schedule?
+What to do when you have a 10,000-task program schedule with 15 subprojects and 500 dependencies between them?
 Programs are notoriously hard to schedule: the amount of data is mind-boggling, subprojects are dependent upon each other and the client wants to see the Critical Path for the entire program.
-The presenter will share special techniques with you that he and his team developed for identifying the Critical Path in large programs and managing it.
+The presenter will share special techniques and tools that he and his team developed for identifying the Critical Path in large programs and managing it.
 If you have more than 1,000 tasks in your schedule, you should attend this course.

-Each participant will receive a copy of the 120-page course manual and an electronic certificate with PDUs upon completion.
+Each participant will receive a copy of the 375-page published textbook 'Forecasting Programs' (published in January 2018) and a certificate with PDUs upon course completion.

-This course is based on and aligned with the PMI Standard for Program Management, third edition.
+This course is based on and aligned with the PMI® Standard for Program Management, 4th edition, and PMBOK® Guide, 6th Edition.

-Participants must have managed at least one project from beginning to end with Microsoft Project Professional in an enterprise environment.
-If you don't meet this requirement, we recommend you take our Forecast Scheduling course first.
+Participants must have managed at least one project from beginning to end with Microsoft Project.
+If you don't meet this requirement, we recommend you take our Fundamentals and Forecast Scheduling courses first.
+For more, see: Overview Courses or Overview Certification.

 Course Learning Objectives

-Overall, you will learn how to effectively use Microsoft Project for managing programs.
-The following learning objectives are subject to customization in onsite training:
+Overall, you will learn how to use Microsoft Project effectively when managing programs.
+You will achieve the following learning objectives (subject to customization in onsite training):

-- Be able to determine whether to keep one large schedule for the program or split it into sub schedules
+- Determine whether to keep one large schedule for the program or split it into sub schedules

-- Be able to choose the best orientation to break a program schedule into subproject schedules
+- Choose the best orientation to break a program schedule into subproject schedules

 - Be able to re-integrate subproject schedules into a program schedule

-- Be able to create dependencies across the subproject schedules
+- Create dependencies across the subproject schedules (handoffs)

-- Be able to track the buffers or slippages of handoffs between the subprojects
+- Track the slippages of handoffs between subprojects

-- Be able to identify the Critical Path to the next major milestone
+- Identify the Critical Path to the next major milestone and for the entire program

-- Be able to track subproject progress and program schedule during execution
+- Track progress in subprojects and program schedule during execution

 - Be aware of best practices for managing integrated program schedules